 The most controversial relegation battle in history?

-West Ham would come back from the brink in some style, in large thanks to the heroics of an Argentine forward whose move to East London remains one of the most baffling transfers of the Premier League era.
+West Ham came back from the brink in some style, in large thanks to the heroics of an Argentine forward whose move to East London remains one of the most baffling transfers of the Premier League era.

 The marquee signings of Carlos Tevez and Javier Mascherano had done little to help the club’s prospects during the opening half of the season, the Hammers rooted to the foot of the division and ten points adrift with just ten games remaining.

-Whilst Mascherano would fail to succeed, Tevez would find his feet after a slow adaptation to life in English football and inspire West Ham to safety.
+Whilst Mascherano failed to succeed during an underwhelming spell at Upton Park, Tevez would find his feet after a slow adaptation to life in English football and inspire West Ham to safety.

 Their memorable run included seven wins from their final nine games, Tevez scoring the winner against champions Manchester United on the final day to ensure safety.